AuthentiqID/example-aspnetcore-mvc/README.md

     options.Scope.Add("openid");
     options.Scope.Add("aq:push");

-    // email will be required and signed options.Scope.Add("email~rs");
+    // email shall be required and verified (signed) options.Scope.Add("email~rs");

+    // Request additional scopes which can be opted out by the user
     //options.Scope.Add("phone");
     //options.Scope.Add("address");
     //options.Scope.Add("aq:location");
     //options.Scope.Add("profile");

-    // Set the callback path, so Authentiq will call back to http://localhost:5002/signin-authentiq
+    // Set the callback path, so that Authentiq will call back to http://localhost:5002/signin-authentiq
-    // check that you have added the URL, in "Redirect URIs" at the Authentiq dashboard options.CallbackPath = new PathString("/signin-authentiq");
+    // check that you have added this full URL in the Authentiq dashboard at "Redirect URIs" options.CallbackPath = new PathString("/signin-authentiq");

-    // The UserInfo endpoint does not really return any extra claims which were not returned in the id_token options.GetClaimsFromUserInfoEndpoint = false;
+    // The UserInfo endpoint does not return any additional claims next to the ones returned in the id_token options.GetClaimsFromUserInfoEndpoint = false;

     options.SaveTokens = true;